gaudiom4git/Credit_Risk_Analysis/README.md

 ![SMOTE Oversampling](https://github.com/gaudiom4git/Credit_Risk_Analysis/blob/main/Resources/SmoteOversampling.png)

-* Balance Accuracy Score = 62.42% The False Negative = 36 which means the Model predicted credit card risk as Low Risk but actually those are High risk.
+* Balance Accuracy Score = 62.42%.
+False Negative = 36.
+actually those are High risk.
 * The precision of prediction using this model:Low Risk(1) is 1 and High Risk(0) is 0.01
 * The recall(sensitivity) for predicting Low Risk is 0.59 and High Risk is 0.66